-Globe Life is proud to be the Official Life Insurance of the Dallas Cowboys and the Texas Rangers.
+Globe Life is proud to be the Official Life Insurance of the Dallas Cowboys and the 2023 World Champions Texas Rangers.
 We aim to inspire others to help Make Tomorrow Better, including when we partner with the Dallas Cowboys, Texas Rangers, and FC Dallas.

-- Globe Life and Ezekiel Elliot have worked together to fight hunger by supporting the North Texas Food Bank.
-In honor of Zeke's number 21, Zeke and Globe Life each donate \$2,100 to the North Texas Food Bank for every touchdown he scores.
-To date, Globe Life and Zeke have donated a total of \$42,000 to help fight food insecurity in North Texas. - Globe Life distributed \$100,000 in grants to 12 non-profit baseball and softball organizations across Texas, Oklahoma, and Arkansas through the Texas Rangers Baseball Foundation. - Globe Life is a proud sponsor of the FC Dallas Special Olympics Unified Team.
+- Globe Life and DeMarcus Lawrence fought hunger by donating \$2,500 each to the North Texas Food Bank for every sack recorded.
+To date, Globe Life and Dallas Cowboys players have donated \$56,700 to help fight food insecurity in North Texas. - The Texas Rangers Baseball Foundation and Globe Life presented 21 non-profit organizations across Texas, Arkansas, Louisiana, and Oklahoma \$125,000 to support youth baseball and softball in their respective communities.
+The grants will help fund construction projects, field renovations, equipment, and programming. - Globe Life is a proud FC Dallas Special Olympics Unified Team sponsor.
 This unique program provides training, competitions, and social experiences for individuals with and without intellectual disabilities to create a unified soccer experience.